operator-framework/rukpak/internal/provisioner/plain/README.md

 EOF
 ```

-Once the newly generated Bundle is reporting an Unpacked status, the BundleInstance `combo` resource should now
+Once the newly generated Bundle is reporting an Unpacked status, the BundleDeployment `combo` resource should now
 point to the new Bundle (now named `combo-7ddfd9fcd5` instead of `combo-7cdc7d7d6d` previously).
 The combo-operator
 deployment in the combo namespace should also be healthy and contain a new container image: